Artists in the Community

 In 2016, the Foundation partnered with the Prépa Théâtre 93 programme led by the MC93 in Bobigny, an equal-opportunities programme that prepares students for entrance exams to national theatre schools.

-In 2019, the Foundation is extending its action in partnership with 16 schools specialising in dance and theatre through a set of scholarships that allow eligible students to fully dedicate themselves to the demanding training they are passionate about.
+In 2019, the Foundation is extending its action in partnership with nineteen schools specialising in dance, theatre and circus through a set of bursaries that allow eligible students to fully dedicate themselves to the demanding training they are passionate about.
 Students’ applications are submitted on the Foundation’s website before being examined by a selection committee.
-The scholarships are designed to meet the real needs of each student, taking into account their individual resources, and are awarded for a maximum of three years.
+The bursaries are designed to meet the real needs of each student, taking into account their individual resources, and are awarded for a maximum of three years.

 The Foundation looks to accompany emerging artists, not only by giving them the tools to enter professional artistic circuits but also by helping them to find their place in society.
 To this end, the Foundation has supported the Centre National de la Danse and its “Camping” festival, the “Danse élargie” competition created jointly by the Théâtre de la Ville in Paris and the Musée de la Danse in Rennes, and “Prototype” and “Dialogue”, two choreographic research and creation programmes by the Fondation Royaumont.